bo-rc/cs241/OS-Three-Easy-Pieces.md

 * producer threads wait on the condition **empty**, and signals **fill**.
 Conversely, consumer threads wait on **fill** and signal **empty**.

-*Using `while` for conditions is always correct.
+Using `while` for conditions is always correct.
-* also hands the case where spurious wakeups occur.
+* also handles the case where spurious wakeups occur.
  * because it will re-check in `while`.

 ### Solution to producer/consumer problem